-Annual Meetings of Shareholders will be held at the registered office of the Fund in Luxembourg on the last Thursday in the month of June at 14:00 or, if any such day is not a Business Day, on the next following Business Day, unless otherwise stated in the notice of convocation.
+Annual Meetings of Shareholders will be held at the registered office of the Company in Luxembourg on the last Thursday in the month of June at 14:00 or, if any such day is not a Business Day, on the next following Business Day, unless otherwise stated in the notice of convocation.
 Notices of all general meetings will be sent to the holders of registered Shares by registered mail at least eight days prior to the meeting at their addresses shown on the register of Shareholders or if the addressees have individually agreed to receive the convening notices by another means of communication ensuring access to the information, by such means of communication.
 Such notices will include the agenda and will specify the time and place of the meeting and the conditions of admission.
-They will also refer to the rules of quorum and majorities required by the Luxembourg law of 10 August 1915 on commercial companies (as amended) and in the Articles of Incorporation of the Fund.
+They will also refer to the rules of quorum and majorities required by the Luxembourg law of 10 August 1915 on commercial companies (as amended) and in the Articles of Incorporation of the Company.

 Each whole Share confers the right to one vote.
-Any change to the Articles of Incorporation must be approved by Shareholders at a general meeting of the Shareholders of the Fund.
+Any change to the Articles of Incorporation must be approved by Shareholders at a general meeting of the Shareholders of the Company.

-The Board of Directors of the Fund draws the investors' attention to the fact that any investor will only be able to fully exercise his/her/its investor rights directly against the Fund, notably the right to participate in general shareholders' meetings if the investor is registered himself/herself/itself and in his/her/its own name in the shareholders' register of the Fund.
-In cases where an investor invests in the Fund through an intermediary investing into the Fund in his/her/its own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Fund.
-Investors are advised to take advice on their rights.
+The Board of Directors of the Company draws the investors' attention to the fact that any investor will only be able to fully exercise his/her/its investor rights directly against the Company, notably the right to participate in general shareholders' meetings if the investor is registered himself/herself/itself and in his/her/its own name in the shareholders' register of the Company.
+In cases where an investor invests in the Company through an intermediary investing into the Company in his/her/its own name but on behalf of the investor, (i) it may not always be possible for the investor to exercise certain shareholder rights directly against the Company, and (ii) investors' rights to indemnification in the event of errors/non-compliance within the meaning of CSSF Circular 24/856 may be impacted.